 In Jesus’ recipe for prayer, there are two kinds of ingredients; two broad categories for prayer.
 God’s Purposes and Our Needs.

-Unfortunately, our tendency is to skip over the first category, and jump straight into our needs.
-But if you were to try to bake a cake with only flour and other dry ingredients, you are not going to produce anything that can be eaten.
+Often, our tendency is to skip over the first category, and jump straight into our needs.
+But if you were to try to bake a cake with only wet ingredients, it might taste good, but it won’t hold together.
+But if you use only flour and the other dry ingredients, you are not going to produce anything that can be eaten.
 The two types of ingredients must be combined in a good recipe, and likewise, the two categories for prayer must be combined if we are to pray effectively.

 The first ingredient under this category is a prayer for God’s Glory.

 This is actually a difficult phrase to translate and therefore to grasp.
 The Greek word comes from the root word for holy.
 A causative ending is added, meaning to cause to be holy or to treat as holy.
 We might paraphrase this: Cause your name to be reverenced, worshiped and adored as holy.
 In Scripture, the name of God is synonymous with his person, his identity, his reputation.
 To honor his name is to honor him.
 To reverence his name as holy is to reverence God as holy.
 What we are praying with this phrase is for nothing less than that God should be given the worship and adoration and glory that he deserves as God.